monirahmedtanveen/sumit.log/_posts/2018-11-13-demystify-capsule-network-using-pytorch.md

 ## Reconstruction
 In paper an additional reconstruction loss was used to encourage the digit capsules to encode the instantiation parameters of the input digit.
 During training, instead of using all the 16 dimensinal digit capsule they only use the capsule corresponds to the target digit and masked out other capsules to reconstruct the input image.
 These 16 dimensional digit capsules are feed into a decoder consisting of 3 fully connected layers and minimize the sum of squared differences between the outputs of the logistic units and the pixel intensities.
 Reconstruction loss was scale down by 0.0005 so that it does not dominate the margine loss during training.
-This loss works as regularization to reduce the risk of overfitting.
+This loss works as regularization to reduce the risk of overfitting.<br>
 ![Reconstruction]({{ '/assets/images/posts/2018-11-13-demystify-capsule-network-using-pytorch/reconstruction.png' | relative_url }})

 ```python